Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 Rules and correct options

-Correct option: most smart; less beautiful; most talented.
+Correct option: most smart; less Beautiful; most talented.

-2. Formation of forms of numerals
+2. Formation of numeral forms

-a) difficult
+a) complex

-When declining, complex numbers change both parts (four hundred(R.p.), four hundred(D.p.), four hundred(T.p.), oh four hundred(P.p.).
+When declension occurs, complex numerals change both parts (four hundred(R.p.), four hundred(D.p.), four hundred(t.p.), o four hundred(P.p.).

 Correct option: no six hundredrubles, about four hundred books

-b) composite
+b) compound

-three thousand five stami eight tenths of the family
+Three thousand five hundred eight tenths seven

 c) fractional

-four fifth
+Four fifth

-Correct option: four fifth
+Correct option: Four fifths

 d) numerals one and a half and one and a half hundred